jsonAction request

 string 0 to 225 bytes

-debug (optional) contains the settings for returning any extra debug information. "none" string
+The "debug" property contains the settings for returning any extra debug information.
+Optional with default of "none" string

 "none"